 About PIMA Academy

-Starting with PIMA, there are now several Doce Pares Multi-Style schools throughout the country including New Jersey, New York, Connecticut, Pennsylvania, Colorado, California, Hawaii, with branches in many other states.
+There are now several Doce Pares Multi-Style schools throughout the country including New Jersey, New York, Connecticut, Pennsylvania, Colorado, California, Hawaii, with branches in many other states.

 All of our instructors at PIMA Academy are certified black belt instructors who have undergone significant training and instruction to bring the art alive to a new generation of students.